gear-foundation/vara-wiki/docs/sails-js/overview.md

 The `sails` object now contains all the constructors, services, functions, and events available in the IDL file.

 To send messages, create programs, and subscribe to events using `Sails`, you need to connect to the chain using `@gear-js/api` and set the `GearApi` instance using the `setApi` method.
+For further details, refer to the [Gear-JS](/docs/api) API section.

 ```javascript